 In 2018, it was 100 years since the formation of the then named Bethlehem Ex-Students’ Union.
-From that time, it has provided a social network as well as a means for ex-students to support the Sisters in their service to the school and the wider community.
-The newly formed Ex-Students’ Association held its first General Meeting in June 2011 after 18 months preparing the way.
+From that time, it has provided a social network as well as a means for ex-students to support the Sisters of Charity in their service to the school and the wider community.

 After some years’ hiatus, the Association was re-formed in 2011 with the revised Constitution aiming to provide opportunities for the Ex-Students of Bethlehem College to maintain a relationship with the school that nurtured them as well as a relationship with each other.